 With news of empty shelves at grocery and big box stores everywhere, it’s clear that basic necessities are in great demand.
 But you can also support local businesses by purchasing a gift card directly through its website, even if you don’t need anything for yourself.
 It also may be a good time to use a gift card as virtually every online retailer, like Synergy, are currently hosting sales at sometimes at more than 50 percent off.

-Perhaps most importantly, gift cards can also be very helpful to people in need, like senior citizens, who may need food and merchandise delivered to them.
-Additionally, some gift cards come with an added bonus, such as an extra $20 for purchasing a $100 gift card.
+Perhaps most importantly, gift cards can also be very helpful to people in need.
+For instance, older adults, who may need food and merchandise delivered to them.
+Additionally, some gift cards come with incentives, such as an extra $20 for purchasing a $100 gift card.
 After the purchase of a gift card, the value of the card can be delivered electronically via a special code.
 However, it’s very important not to share that code to others who might abuse the gift card.

 Use Social Media To Promote Local Businesses

-Whether you live in San Francisco, Santa Cruz, London, Mumbai or elsewhere, you can help local businesses through social media.
-Since more and more people are being forced to stay home, writing or sharing a positive review on Facebook, Instagram and Twitter etc. should be an easy task.
+Whether you live in San Francisco, Santa Cruz or elsewhere, you can help local businesses through social media.
+Since more and more people are staying home, writing or sharing a positive review on Facebook, Instagram and Twitter etc. should be an easy task.
 Moreover, it can influence readers to become potential new customers or just as easily, retain current ones.
+On the other hand, other online sites can be very helpful for local businesses.
+For example, you can write a positive on Yelp, Google and even TripAdvisor.
+What’s more, if you write several reviews, you might be able to receive incentives from those review sites.

 About The Author: